 Hyundai Ioniq 5 performance review

 Continuing on the aspects of comfort, we found the suspension setup to be a little more on the stiff side but still perfectly comfortable when faced with speed bumps and potholes.
 As a result, the Ioniq 5 holds itself pretty well on windy country roads, providing minimal body roll for a vehicle of its size and class.
-Granted, it won’t stay as planted to the ground nor offer the same driver’s feel as the Polestar 2, Tesla Model 3 or VW ID.3 but it does provide a heightened experience over the likes of the Renault Zoe, Nissan Leaf, Audi Q4 e-tron, and a few other all-electric SUVs.
+Granted, it won’t stay as planted to the ground nor offer the same driver’s feel as the Polestar 2, Tesla Model 3 or VW ID.3 but it does provide a heightened experience over the likes of the Renault Zoe, Nissan Leaf, and the Kia e-Niro.

 As for raw performance, it’s up there with some of the fastest all-electric vehicles on the market.
 We netted a 0-60mph time of 4.87 seconds with the all-wheel drive (AWD) Ultimate trim, a figure that will certainly leave many impressed.
 This is made possible thanks to the combination of two motors that output 224 kW (301hp) of power and 605 Nm of torque.
 Unsurprisingly, the rear-wheel drive (RWD) models aren’t as nippy where they offer 125 kW (168hp) or 160 kW (214hp) of power and 350 Nm of torque instead – the 58 kWh and 72.6 kWh battery pack variants offer different power outputs.
 The top speed on all models is limited to 115mph.